 In most small companies the directors and shareholders are one and the same and so they can choose the most tax efficient way to pay themselves.
 Using dividends can result in savings in NICs.
-This requires planning and needs to take account of the Dividend Allowance and dividend rates of tax.
+This requires planning and needs to take account of the Dividend Allowance, which taxes dividends within the allowance at 0%, and dividend rates of tax.

-The government has announced plans to reduce the Dividend Allowance from £5,000 to £2,000 from 6 April 2018 so careful planning is required.
+The Dividend Allowance is £2,000 from 6 April 2018, a reduction in the previous Allowance of £5,000, so careful planning is required.
 Please talk to us to decide what is appropriate for you.